Kristian-Tagion/sdk/core/README.md

 ## Prepare the Devnet

 To start the network we need to have the `.drt` file.
-It is the database file, that will be synced between the nodes and modified when the network runs.
+It is the database file that will be synced between the nodes and modified when the network runs.

-By default, there is no tagions in the network, so we need to create a **genesis invoice** by one of the wallets and generate an initial  `.drt` file from it.
+By default, there are no tagions in the network, so we need to create a **genesis invoice** by one of the wallets and generate an initial  `.drt` file from it.

 ```bash
 cd ./w1